How Sam Read the Discworld Books.

 The Last Continent

 Rincewind moves on to Australia, or its equivalent, and uh....does...stuff.
 It's a really funny take on Aussie culture, but I can't recall the plot.

 The standalones (other than Pyramids and Small Gods) are:

 The Truth (Nominally.
 Could be considered a Watch book)

 Monstrous Regiment (Has Vimes and de Worde in it, but not really a Watch book)

 Moving Pictures (Could be considered a Wizards book)

 Going Postal and Making Money

-A pair of novels about Moist von Lipwig and his girlfriend Spike.
+A pair of novels about Moist von Lipwig and his accomplice Spike.
 Going Postal, about von Lipwig taking over the Ankh-Morpork post office, is a little slow moving at first, but picks up quickly and really gallops along towards the end.
 Making Money is a light, fast-moving novel about von Lipwig moving on from the post office to the royal bank.
 Vetinari features heavily in the second book.
 Set in Ankh Morpork, setting of the Watch books.

 Commentary post-hack: Thanks to danceswchopstck, light_of_summer, and salammoniac for helping me recover this!